Large Language Model Empowered Next-Generation MIMO Networks: Fundamentals, Challenges, and Visions

-However, the intricate system configurations and the numerous integrated communication scenarios introduce significant challenges in the analysis and design of next-generation MIMO systems for both less-experienced researchers new to the topic and experienced researchers familiar with the technology.
-For less-experienced researchers, the complexity of formulating design problems and grasping the myriad of modeling characteristics can be overwhelming without extensive research experience.
-For experienced researchers dedicated to sophisticated design and the facilitation of practical implementation, the encountered design problems often manifest as highly complex and intractable.
+However, the intricate system configurations and the numerous integrated communication scenarios pose significant challenges in the analysis and design of next-generation MIMO systems for both less-experienced researchers new to this particular topic and experienced researchers familiar with the technology.
+For less-experienced researchers, the complexity of formulating design problems and capturing the significant modeling characteristics can be overwhelming without extensive research experience.
+For experienced researchers, who focus on the sophisticated design and the facilitation of practical implementation, the encountered design problems are often as highly complex and intractable.
 This complexity not only necessitates a significant investment of time but also tends to result in a decrease in design efficiency or even errors.
-To tackle these formidable challenges, artificial intelligence (AI) technology can be applied in the next-generation MIMO system design relying on its intelligence and scalability \cite{bariah2024large,shafin2020artificial}.
+To tackle these formidable challenges, Artificial Intelligence (AI) technology can be applied in the next-generation MIMO system design relying on its intelligence and scalability \cite{bariah2024large,shafin2020artificial}.